ADR 011: AI Tool and Agent Governance

 Strategic Research

-Future adoption should favour simple agent workflows with inspectable
+Future research may evaluate simple agent workflows with inspectable

 boundaries: explicit workspace scope, approval-gated mutation, least